Welcome to instructions!

 4. Complete Your Profile Information:

-- Fill in the required details.
+- Fill in the required details: name, phone number and a profile picture.

 - Note: By registering, you agree to TaskHire's terms of use.

-- Tap the "+" icon in the top right corner of the screen.
+2. Start creating a new post by tapping the "+" icon in the top right corner of the screen.

-3. Fill in the Task Details:
+3. Fill in the Task details:

-- Add a picture of the task:
+- Upload a cover photo of the Task:

 - For example, if it's lawn mowing, take a picture of the yard.